Liver & intrahepatic bile ducts

 Diagnosis

-• See radiology description for more details
+• See Radiology description

 Laboratory

-• Laboratory tests: α fetoprotein is elevated in 70 - 90% of cases and has sensitivity of 60% and specificity of 90% in hepatocellular carcinoma detection; elevated liver function tests (LFTs) Gastroenterology 2009;137:110
+• Laboratory tests: α fetoprotein is elevated in 70 - 90% of cases and has sensitivity of 60% and specificity of 90% in hepatocellular carcinoma detection; elevated liver function tests (LFTs) (Gastroenterology 2009;137:110)

 Radiology description

-• Liver nodule in cirrhosis (N Engl J Med 2019;380:1450) (see also figure 1 under diagrams)
+• Liver nodule in cirrhosis (N Engl J Med 2019;380:1450) (see Diagrams / tables)

-• If < 1cm: ultrasound surveillance every 3 - 4 months
+• If < 1 cm, ultrasound surveillance every 3 - 4 months

-• If > 1cm: contrast enhanced CT / MRI
+• If > 1 cm, contrast enhanced CT / MRI

-• Diagnostic features for hepatocellular carcinoma include hyperenhancement during arterial phase and washout in the venous or delayed phase (due to alteration in blood supply during malignant transformation, as benign hepatocytes receive blood supply from portal vein, whereas malignant hepatocyte receive blood supply from hepatic artery)
+• Diagnostic features for hepatocellular carcinoma include hyperenhancement during arterial phase and washout in the venous or delayed phase (due to alteration in blood supply during malignant transformation, as benign hepatocytes receive blood supply from portal vein, whereas malignant hepatocytes receive blood supply from hepatic artery)

 • If diagnostic features are not identified, evaluate radiologic features from other imaging techniques and consider liver biopsy for histologic diagnosis

-• Liver Imaging Reporting and Data System (LI-RADS) contains 5 diagnostic categories:
+• Liver imaging reporting and data system (LI-RADS) contains 5 diagnostic categories

-• LR-1: definitely benign
+• LR1: definitely benign

-• LR-2: probably benign
+• LR2: probably benign

-• LR-3: intermediate probability of malignancy
+• LR3: intermediate probability of malignancy

-• LR-4: probably hepatocellular carcinoma
+• LR4: probably hepatocellular carcinoma

-• LR-5: definitely hepatocellular carcinoma
+• LR5: definitely hepatocellular carcinoma

 Radiology images